ConvoyPanel/coterm/README.md

 If you need to modify the Caddy web server configuration, please refer to the [Caddyfile documentation](https://caddyserver.com/docs/caddyfile).

+## Updating Coterm

+### Compose file

+To update Coterm to the latest version, simply run `docker compose pull`, `docker compose down`, and `docker compose up -d`.

+### Docker run command

+To update Coterm to the latest version, run `docker pull ghcr.io/convoypanel/coterm:latest`.
+Then, stop the existing container with `docker stop <container id>` (you can find the container id by running `docker ps`).
+Finally, run the new container with the same command you used to start it.

 ## For development

 ### Build the source code